kid1194/erpnext_expenses/README.md

   - Create a company expense and fill the cost, quantity, etc..
   - The attachments can be added before or after including the expense in an expenses request

+4. **Expenses Request**
+  - Create a request for a company list of expenses so that it can be approved or rejected

+5. **Expenses Entry**
+  - Create entries based on a request or manually add company related expenses
+  - When submitted, all the expenses will be posted to the journal

+6. **Expenses Settings**
+  - Plugin update notification Settings

+ℹ️ *Note: Plugin update notification will be functional in the PRODUCTION stage*

 ---

 ### Issues